Washington

 1. Transmission

-Transmission, meaning they tie into the large scale transmission power lines and the smaller ones to connect with distribution lines (or the three phase power lines you typically see running through your neighborhood).
-Sizes vary, but generally Transmission scale projects need to be greater than 200 Acres and can go as big as 1,000 Acres.
-For quite some time, there has been a market for the Transmission scale projects and developers have scoured the state reaching out to landowners with land situated near the substations or transmission lines.
-One challenge has become that lines are saturated with new project applications and there just isn’t enough infrastructure to support it.
-This can be solved through line upgrades and new infrastructure, but it has promoted the need for smaller projects in order to reach the state’s clean energy goals.
+Transmission means that the solar development ties into large and small scale transmission power lines in order to connect with distribution lines (or the three phase power lines you typically see running through your neighborhood).
+Sizes vary, but generally transmission scale projects need to be greater than 200 acres and can be as large as 1,000 acres.
+For quite some time, there has been a market for transmission scale projects, and developers have scoured the state reaching out to landowners with land situated near substations or transmission lines.
+One challenge has become that lines are saturated with new project applications, and there just isn’t enough infrastructure to support it.
+This can be solved through line upgrades and new infrastructure, but it has also promoted the need for smaller projects in order to reach the state’s clean energy goals.
+As of 2023, solar is now providing the state with 5.65% of its required electricity.
+This, however, is still only a fraction of what the state aims for solar to produce.

 2. Distributed Generation

-Distributed Generation, these are smaller farms, usually situated on 20-40 Acres and typically interconnect to 3 phase power lines (normally found in residential neighborhoods).
-As a part of the Clean Economy Act, a new Community Solar program will focus on DG projects, so it’s safe to assume these will make up the bulk of the solar development over the next few years.
+Distributed Generation (DG) projects are smaller farms, usually situated on 20-40 acres and typically interconnect to three-phase power lines (normally found in residential neighborhoods).
+As a part of the Clean Economy Act, a new Community Solar program will focus on DG projects, and, as of the end of 2022, the largest energy supplier in Virginia now has 33 DGs in operation or under development.
 The good news for landowners is that these are faster to permit and interconnect with utilities than transmission projects.
-Distributed Generation projects can be done in as short as 12-18 months verse the 3-5 years it may take to complete a Transmission scale project.
+Distributed Generation projects can be done in as short as 12-18 months, versus the 3-5 years it may take to complete a transmission scale project.

-Virginia is one of the few states that has very active development in both categories, so if you are interested in leasing your land for solar, it’s important to understand the difference.
+Virginia is one of the few states that has very active development in both categories, so if you are interested in leasing your land for solar, it is important to understand the difference.

 Know Your Utility